orbanbotond/payment-request-microservice-example/Readme.md

 Process model:
 ==============
 - There are 2 processes for each app.
 Karafka & rails web UI
-- In addition to those there are the docker managed containers runing the zookeeper & kafka & postgresql processes.
+- In addition to those there are the docker managed containers runing the zookeeper & kafka & postgresql processes & redis.

+Role of each process:
+ - Kafka serves as a message bus for exchanging events between the consumer and manger app.
+ - Redis serves the Turbo Websocker for Rails 7 for the Realtime UI update
+ - Postgresql acts as a Relational Database for both Contractor and Manager apps.

 Steps to launch:
 ----------------